TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-synapselink-spark.md

 ### **Spark Tables and Azure Cosmos DB containers schema evolution**
 If you have scenarios where the schema of the underlying Azure Cosmos DB container changes over time; and if you want the updated schema to automatically reflect in the queries against the Spark table, you can achieve this by setting the `spark.cosmos.autoSchemaMerge`  option to `true` in the Spark table options.
-For more information, click [here](https://docs.microsoft.com/azure/synapse-analytics/synapse-link/how-to-query-analytical-store-spark).
+[Learn More](https://docs.microsoft.com/azure/synapse-analytics/synapse-link/how-to-query-analytical-store-spark)

 ## **Recommended Documents**